Colon Cemetery Or Necropolis Cristobal1030 Votes Currently Closed

 It is a wonderful, if eerie experience to visit this stunning cemetery in the middle of Havana.
 A very unique and lovely sight to see indeed, it should certainly be on everyone’s must see lists.

-How To reach Colon Cemetery Or Necropolis Cristobal by Public Transport
+How to Reach Colon Cemetery Or Necropolis Cristobal

 - 19 de Noviembre Station, M3 Station (Metro)